Diverticular disease and diverticulitis are related digestive conditions that affect the large intestine (bowel).

-A colonoscopy is where a thin tube with a camera at the end (a colonoscope) is inserted into your back passage and guided up into your bowel.
+A colonoscopy is where a thin tube with a camera at the end (a colonoscope) is inserted into your bottom and guided up into your bowel.

 The doctor will then look for any diverticula or signs of diverticulitis.
 You'll be given a laxative beforehand to clear out your bowels.

-A colonoscopy shouldn't be painful, but can feel uncomfortable.
+A colonoscopy should not be painful, but can feel uncomfortable.

-You may be offered painkilling medication and a sedative to make you feel more relaxed and reduce any discomfort.
+You may be offered painkilling medicine and a sedative to make you feel more relaxed and reduce any discomfort.

-For a CT colonoscopy, the scan is done after you have had the laxative.
+For a CT colonoscopy, the scan is done after you've had the laxative.

 Treatment for diverticular disease and diverticulitis